 the court may relieve the person either wholly or partly from liability on such terms as the court thinks fit.

-[Section 17B inserted by No. 8 of 2005 s.
+[Section 17B inserted: No. 8 of 2005 s.
 30.]

 18. Delegation by Senate

 (1) The Senate may, in relation to any matter or class of matters, or in relation to any activity or function of the University, by resolution, delegate all or any of its powers and functions under this Act (except its powers in relation to the making of by-laws, Statutes, and regulations made under section 26) to any —